knee-cola/jekyll-meetup-lecture/README.md

 * `4-using-themes` - applying other themes to our content
 * `5-github-pages` - preparing out website to be published on GitHub
 * `docs` - the published version of the demo website

-You might want to have a look at presentation used in the lecture: [Jekyll the WP Killer - ZG Frontman Meetup](https://goo.gl/ZrcyXU)

 ## (1) Converting static site to Jekyll project